 - GirlCarnivore Over Easy – or your favorite robust herb mix, like Italian seasoning

 - Red Wine – use a dry red wine you’d be happy to drink later.
 If you want, you can substitute beef stock, but we find the flavor not as robust.

 How To Cook Beef Shank

-The goal is to cook this low and slow to a temp of 200 to 205 degrees F to break down all the tough connective tissue.
+The goal is to cook this low and slow to an internal temp of 200 to 205 degrees F to break down all the tough connective tissue.
 It will be tender meat that shreds easily but still has a little tug from the bone.
 Let’s break it down: